shirishinamdar/shirishinamdar.github.io/_posts/2025-11-30-ursnif-banking-trojan-pcap.md

 title: "Investigating an Ursnif (Zeus Panda Banker) Infection from a PCAP"
 date: 2025-11-30 18:00:00 -0500
 categories: [Malware Analysis, Threat Intelligence]
-tags: [Ursnif, Banking Trojan, PCAP, Wireshark, NetworkMiner, VirusTotal, MITRE ATT&CK, Lab]
+tags: [Ursnif, Banking Trojan, PCAP, Wireshark, NetworkMiner, VirusTotal, MITRE ATT&CK, Project]
-description: A full malware-traffic-analysis exercise on a Thanksgiving-scenario PCAP — triaging the IDS alerts, correlating through VirusTotal and Dynamite Lab, extracting the host details and executable with NetworkMiner, and pulling the malicious URL out of Wireshark.
+description: A full malware-traffic-analysis exercise on a Thanksgiving-scenario PCAP — triaging the IDS alerts, correlating through VirusTotal and Dynamite Project, extracting the host details and executable with NetworkMiner, and pulling the malicious URL out of Wireshark.
 image:
   path: /assets/img/blog/ursnif-malware-traffic-analysis/image4.png
   alt: "NetworkMiner detecting and quarantining the Ursnif sample from the PCAP."